ibm-cloud-docs/dl/external-resources.md

     This paper presents test results that show how a well-designed, well-executed, hybrid cloud architecture performs versus one that uses standard facilities, using connections and an architecture that is not optimized for application performance.

      * {{site.data.keyword.dl_short}} Dedicated Hosting solution features and benefits
-     * Reference solution for implementing NetApp private storage for {{site.data.keyword.cloud_notm}}, colocated in a Digital Reality data center
+     * Reference solution for implementing NetApp private storage for {{site.data.keyword.cloud_notm}}, colocated in a Digital Realty data center
      * Results of performance tests conducted by Krystallize Technologies